bentjh01/cinephile_starterpack/README.md

 -
 12. Marriage Story
 13. swiss army man
+- watch when high on weed.
+- the opening made me laugh
 14. Hunt for thte wilder people
 15. the social network
 16. the grand budapest hotel